Skip to main content New gottem — one API for every web scraping vendor.

 How many pages can Spider crawl?

-Spider can crawl millions of pages per job with no hard limit.
-Our infrastructure auto-scales to handle crawls of any size, from a single page to an entire domain with hundreds of thousands of URLs.
-Crawl speed depends on your plan and concurrency settings, with enterprise users reaching 500+ pages per second.
+No hard limit.
+The infrastructure auto-scales from a single page to millions per job.
+Throughput depends on your plan and concurrency; enterprise users reach 500+ pages per second.

 What's the difference between crawling and scraping?